FrozenBurrito/pcapsecret/readme.md

 # pcapsecret v0.1

 Pcapsecret injects a secret message into a packet capture (pcap) file.
-Students use Wireshark or a similar tool to: 1) inspect an output.pcap file to find the malformed packets, and 2) reconstruct the secret message by combining the last bytes of each sequential malformed packet.
+Students use Wireshark or a similar tool to: 1) inspect an output.pcap file to find malformed packets, and 2) reconstruct the secret message by combining the last bytes of each sequential malformed packet.

 ## Description